davidigbo/technical-assessment/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I will like to thank Gloztec Solution for this opportunity giving to me to work on this project.
+> I will like to thank Gloztec Solutions for this opportunity giving to me to work on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>